juanmnl/vs-1984/README.md

 ## 📺 Welcome to 1984 📺

-### **80's Neon-Styles + Bonus Edition**

-**_DISCLAIMER_**: This theme was not designed for lon-term usage.
+**_DISCLAIMER_**: This theme was not designed for long-term usage.
 I made this for fun.
 If you are looking for something specifically designed with eyesight in mind, you may want to try: [Hydra Syntax Theme](https://marketplace.visualstudio.com/items?itemName=juanmnl.vscode-theme-hydra) or [Untitled Theme](https://marketplace.visualstudio.com/items?itemName=juanmnl.vscode-theme-untitled)

+### **80's Neon-Styles + Bonus Editions**

 ![](https://raw.githubusercontent.com/juanmnl/vs-1984/master/screenshots/poster.jpg)